lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In ACK-Always mode, windows are used.
 An acknowledgement, positive or negative, is transmitted by the fragment receiver to the fragment sender at the end of the transmission of each window of SCHC Fragments.

 The tiles are not required to be of uniform size.
-Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.
+In ACK-Always mode, only the All-1 SCHC Fragment is padded as needed.
+The other SCHC Fragments are intrinsically aligned to L2 Words.

 Briefly, the algorithm is as follows: after a first blind transmission of all the tiles of a window, the fragment sender iterates retransmitting the tiles that are reported missing until the fragment receiver reports that all the tiles belonging to the window have been correctly received, or until too many attempts were made.
 The fragment sender only advances to the next window of tiles when it has ascertained that all the tiles belonging to the current window have been fully and correctly received.
 This results in a per-window lock-step behavior between the sender and the receiver.